 Street Signs Don’t Define a Community Today

-The Ford Consumer Trend report makes an important point – communities today take many different forms.
+The Ford Consumer Trend report makes an important point—communities today take many forms.
 Some are traditional, with people talking about issues over back fences and at the local market.
 In the United States, 46% of adults talk face-to-face with neighbors about community issues.

 But it is also critical today to understand that many communities are now formed in online spaces.
-As survey statistics from the study reveal:
+As the survey statistics reveal:

 - 20% of U.S. adults use digital tools to talk to their neighbors and remain informed about community issues